muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 interpretation of each possrep, to provide valuable context for the grammar and examples in the current part that isn't being repeated here.

+# HOST NATIVE DATA TYPES

+This document section enumerates, for the host language .NET/C\#, the system-defined types that MUON possreps may be composed of.
+Some types may not exist in all language versions, and it is noted when so.
+In rare cases, some third-party types may also be listed as alternatives.

+This document section declares aliases in the form `SYS_Foo` by which the host language types are referenced, for conciseness and brevity, in the rest of the current document part.
+The scope of these aliases is strictly to `Syntax_DotNet` and other document parts will often be using the exact same aliases for cross-part parity that have different definitions.

+## SYS_Object

+A `SYS_Object` is any of the following:

+* Any value of any .NET structure type.

+* Any object of any .NET class, in particular `System.Object`, which is the common parent class of all .NET classes.

+## SYS_Boolean

+A `SYS_Boolean` is any of the following:

+* Any value of the .NET structure type `System.Boolean`.

+## SYS_Integer_Fixed

+A `SYS_Integer_Fixed` is any of the following:

+* Any value of any of the .NET structure types `System.Int32`, `System.Int64`.

+Not permitted is any of the following, to keep things simpler:

+* Any value of any of the .NET structure types `System.Byte`, `System.Int16`.

+## SYS_Integer_Big

+A `SYS_Integer_Big` is any of the following:

+* Any value of the .NET structure type `System.Numerics.BigInteger`.

+## SYS_Float_Fixed

+A `SYS_Float_Fixed` is any of the following:

+* Any non-special value of any of the .NET structure types `System.Single`, `System.Double`.

+Not permitted is any of the following, to keep things more correct and simpler:

+* Any special value of any of the .NET structure types `System.Single`, `System.Double`.

+*TODO: Be more specific about what float/double/etc are allowed or not.*

+## SYS_Decimal_Fixed

+A `SYS_Decimal_Fixed` is any of the following:

+* Any value of the .NET structure type `System.Decimal`.

+## SYS_Bit_String

+A `SYS_Bit_String` is any of the following:

+* Any object of the .NET class `System.Collections.BitArray`.

+## SYS_Byte_String

+A `SYS_Byte_String` is any of the following:

+* Any value of the .NET structure type array `System.Byte[]`.

+## SYS_Char_String

+A `SYS_Char_String` is any of the following:

+* Any object of the .NET class `System.String`, but that it does not contain any invalid uses of UTF-16 "surrogate" code points.

+Not permitted is any of the following, to keep things simpler or more correct:

+* Any object of the .NET class `System.String` that contains any invalid uses of UTF-16 "surrogate" code points.

+* Any value of the .NET structure type `System.Char`.

+* Any object of the .NET class `System.Text.StringBuilder`.

+* Any raw or internal alternatives such as `Char[]`.

+## SYS_Pair_Key_Value

+A `SYS_Pair_Key_Value` is any of the following:

+* Any value of the .NET structure type `System.Collections.Generic.KeyValuePair`;
+the aliases `SYS_key` and `SYS_value` refer to its `SYS_Object` typed properties `Key` and `Value`.

+Not permitted is any of the following, to keep things simpler:

+* Any values or objects of N-ary collection types having exactly 2 elements.

+## SYS_Array

+A `SYS_Array` is any of the following:

+* Any object of any .NET array class
+(an array class has a name like `foo[]` and is a class for whom the predicate `Type.IsArray()` results in true);
+the alias `SYS_members` refers to its `SYS_Object` typed elements.

+* Any value of any .NET structure type that composes the .NET interface `System.Collections.Generic.IList`;
+the alias `SYS_members` refers to its `SYS_Object` typed elements.

+* Any object of any .NET class that composes the .NET interface `System.Collections.Generic.IList`;
+the alias `SYS_members` refers to its `SYS_Object` typed elements.

+Note that example composers of `System.Collections.Generic.IList` are:
+`System.Collections.Immutable.ImmutableArray`,
+`System.Collections.Generic.List`,
+`System.Collections.Immutable.ImmutableList`.

+## SYS_Set

+A `SYS_Set` is any of the following:

+* Any object of any .NET class that composes the .NET interface `System.Collections.Generic.ISet`;
+the alias `SYS_members` refers to its `SYS_Object` typed elements.

+Note that example composers of `System.Collections.Generic.ISet` are:
+`System.Collections.Generic.HashSet`,
+`System.Collections.Generic.SortedSet`,
+`System.Collections.Immutable.ImmutableHashSet`.
+`System.Collections.Immutable.ImmutableSortedSet`.

+## SYS_Dictionary

+A `SYS_Dictionary` is any of the following:

+* Any object of the .NET class `System.Collections.Generic.Dictionary`;
+the alias `SYS_members` refers to its `SYS_Pair_Key_Value` typed elements.

+## SYS_Tuple_Ordered

+A `SYS_Tuple_Ordered` is any of the following:

+* Any value of any .NET structure type that composes the .NET interface `System.Runtime.CompilerServices.ITuple`;
+the alias `SYS_attribute_assets` refers to its `SYS_Object` typed elements.

+* Any object of any .NET class that composes the .NET interface `System.Runtime.CompilerServices.ITuple`;
+the alias `SYS_attribute_assets` refers to its `SYS_Object` typed elements.

+Note that example composers of `System.Runtime.CompilerServices.ITuple` are:
+`System.ValueTuple<...>`,
+`System.Tuple<...>`.

+## SYS_Null

+A `SYS_Null` is any of the following:

+* The special .NET `null` value.

+* The only object of the .NET singleton class `System.DBNull`.

 # GRAMMAR

 Each valid MUON artifact is an instance of a single MUON possrep.
 Every